J1mbo/homebridge-APC-BackUPS-HS500/README.md

 # Configuration

-Installed through HomeBridge plugins UI, the settings are fully configurable in the UI:
+Installed through HomeBridge plugins UI, the settings are fully configurable in the UI.